jagrvargen/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 3. 3-rectangle.js - Adds an instance method print() to the Rectangle class which will log the rectangle to the console.

 4. 4-rectangle.js - Adds the instance method rotate() which exchanges the width and height of a rectangle, and double() that multiplies the width and height by 2.

+5. 5-square.js - Class definition of Square which inherits from Revtangle.
+Square constructor overrides the Rectangle constructor and only takes the singular argument 'size'.